 There are times when cable Internet service goes down, and when it goes down it can be down for hours or even days at a time.
 Most cable companies are pretty good about restoring service in a timely manner, however, there is no Federal mandate as there is with T1 service.

 If you plan to use VoIP phone service (aka Broadband phone service), note that there are cable customers using VoIP.
 However, cable systems are generally not tuned for VoIP and neighbors of yours can wreck havoc with the quality of your VoIP service.
 Even if you have plenty of bandwidth, voice quality can be degraded cause of high packet loss or latency neither of which has any SLA on most cable services.
 One of my VoIP customers had an interesting experience with cable Internet Access.
-She was on a second floor of a Manhattan highrise.
+She was on the second floor of a Manhattan highrise.
 Sometimes the person at the other end of a VoIP conversation could not hear her or her voice was very weak.
 She had the cable company investigate: they determined that the cable signal at her modem was too strong, they turned down the signal strength, and the problem was fixed.
 A week later the problem returned.
-When they turned the signal strength down, cable customers on the upper floors of the highrise building had too weak a signal and so the cable company had to turn the signal strength up.
+When the signal strength was turned down, cable customers on the upper floors of the highrise building had too weak a signal and so the cable company had to turn the signal strength up.
 She solved the problem by moving - the VoIP service allowed her to take her Manhattan number with her to another state.

 For those locations where cable is available, get Business Cable Internet Access Price quotes